-What Are the Benefits a Residents Committee?
+What Are the Benefits of Forming a Tenants Committee?

 Have you ever questioned the rules at your park or marina?
 Have you wondered if the last time the parking lot was paved was in 1859?
 Have you wished the landlord would offer additional services to your community?